Categories

 Claims made (as per the version of the application made available here):

-It appears that the claimants in this case invoked the right to pursue human dignity, value and happiness in Article 10 of the Constitution, along with the right to live a life worthy of humanity in Article 34, and the right to live in a healthy and pleasant environment in Article 35.
+In concreto, the plaintiffs invoked the right to pursue human dignity, value and happiness in Article 10 of the South Korean Constitution, along with the right to live a life worthy of humanity in Article 34, and the right to live in a healthy and pleasant environment in Article 35.
 They also invoked Article 36 of the Constitution concerning the protection of public health and disaster prevention.
 Citing scientific evidence concerning increasing natural disasters, food and water shortages, security crises and social disasters, they submitted that “the obligation to protect fundamental rights from climate change has been fulfilled only when measures corresponding to the minimum level agreed upon in the international community are taken.”

-The applicants also explicitly link their case to the German Neubauer judgment concerning the impact of unambitious climate policy on the rights of future generations.
+The applicants explicitly linked their case to the German Neubauer judgment concerning the impact of unambitious climate policy on the rights of future generations, as well as referencing the Dutch Urgenda judgment.

 On 12 June 2023, it was announced that the National Human Rights Commission of Korea had decided to submit an opinion to South Korea’s Constitutional Court to oppose the country’s Carbon Neutrality Act (2021), which it considered to be unconstitutional and in violation of the fundamental rights of future generations because it sets out a greenhouse gas emissions reductions target that was too low.
 The Act sets out a 40% emissions reductions target by 2030 as compared to 2018 levels.
 This, the Commission found, did not respect the constitutional principle of equality, because it passed the burden of greenhouse gas emissions on to future generations.